 There are various types of hip arthritis, although osteoarthritis is the most common.
 According to the American Academy of Orthopaedic Surgeons, more than 28 million people have osteoarthritis, which is known best as “wear-and-tear” arthritis.
 The hip is prone to osteoarthritis because it is a weight-bearing joint.
 Although osteoarthritis most often occurs in those older than 50, it’s also possible for younger people to suffer from it as well.

 The hip joint is a ball-and-socket joint protected by cartilage.
 The cartilage wears away with continual use, at which point it becomes frayed and rough.
-There is less cushion between the “ball” and the “socket” of the hip joint, which causes bone-on-bone contact.
-The bones rubbing against one another are quite painful and cause inflammation.
+When there is less cushion between the “ball” and the “socket” of the hip joint, it causes bone-on-bone contact.
+The bones rubbing against one another is what causes pain and potential inflammation.

 Although you can develop osteoarthritis at any time, there are a couple of things that increase your likelihood of it happening.
 These include:

 - Developmental dysplasia of the hip, which is when the hip doesn’t form properly at birth

 If you’ve recently suffered a fall or an injury, there’s a strong chance you’re suffering from some form of hip bruising.
 It occurs when tiny blood vessels, known as capillaries, break, causing minor bleeding under the skin.
 Depending on the force of the injury, you may also damage the surrounding tissues as well.
 This, in turn, can cause inflammation and even stiffness.

 The most apparent sign of bruising is the discoloration of the skin.
 Bruising can also cause your muscles to spasm when you try to move because the muscle tissue is swollen and inflamed.